 Whether it be 18th Century tableware, decorative Victorian, or post war design, glass features prominently in the decorative art market.
 Continual research has led to the emergence of new collecting areas such as the post war Czechoslovakian market with names such as Stanislav Libenský and Pavel Hlava generating stronger interest amongst buyers.
-Finer examples of each period are seen to be thriving.
-A recent auction highlight at Sworders saw an 18th Century ‘Export’ drinking glass sell for over £1,500 and at the other end of the scale, a design classic - the C1962 Pulcini bird, made at Vistosi and designed Alessandro Pianon realised £2,500.
+Finer examples of each period always demand a premium.
+A recent auction highlight at Sworders saw an 18th Century ‘Export’ drinking glass sell for over £1,500 and at the other end of the scale, a design classic - the c.1962 Pulcini bird, made at Vistosi and designed by Alessandro Pianon realising £2,500.

 For further information on specific Glass collecting areas, please follow the links below.

 Our specialists hold regular valuation days.
 Please contact us for more information, or complete the online form to enquire about the valuation of your items.

 Want to know how much your Glass items may be worth?
 Fill out our easy to use form and a member of the team will be in touch with free advice shortly.